Visting Soundland

 You are required to declare certain items at customs when entering Soundland, and certain items are prohibited.

-When stopped by Soundlandian customs, you must declare the following items: fruits, plants, seeds, food from outside the USA, insects, meats, animal wildlife products, snails, currency or monetary instruments with a value in excess of $2,000 CAS ($2,400 USD), commercial merchandise with a value above $1,000 CAS ($1,200 USD), alcohol, marijuana, biological items, weapons, and regulated items*.
+When stopped by Soundlandian customs, you must declare the following items: fruits, plants, seeds, food from outside the USA or Canada, insects, meats, animal wildlife products, snails, currency or monetary instruments with a value in excess of $1,500 CAS ($1,950 USD), commercial merchandise with a value above $1,000 CAS ($1,300 USD), alcohol, marijuana, biological items, weapons, and regulated items*.
+The National Police reserves the right to reject items from entry into Soundland.

 If you are in doubt, declare it.

-Some examples of prohibited items are Narcotics, dangerous items, dangerous or lethal weapons, counterfeit goods, endangered species and the products of such, and goods owned or created by the Russian government or military or by any organization affiliated with such.
+Some examples of prohibited items are Narcotics, dangerous items, dangerous or lethal weapons, counterfeit goods, endangered species and the products of such, items that may pose an ecological threat and goods produced by an organization or nation under sanction by the Government of Soundland.